jboss-developer/jboss-unifiedpush-quickstarts/push-helloworld-cordova/README.md

 ### 2. Customize and Build Application

-In `www/push-config.json` change `pushServerURL` with the url of your Unified Push Server OpenShift instance.
-You also need to change `senderID`, `variantID` and `variantSecret` with the values assigned by Unified Push Server OpenShift instance and GCM or APNS:
+In `www/push-config.json` change `pushServerURL` with the url of your JBoss Unified Push Server OpenShift instance.
+You also need to change `senderID`, `variantID` and `variantSecret` with the values assigned by JBoss Unified Push Server OpenShift instance and GCM or APNS:

         {
            "pushServerURL": "<pushServerURL e.g https://{OPENSHIFT_UNIFIEDPUSHSERVER_URL}/ag-push >",